 In some ways, numerical fluency is like reading fluency.
 Both are building blocks.
 Reading fluency – being able to decode words – impacts reading comprehension.
 Many language arts teachers have observed that students with poor phonetic decoding and sight word recognition skills read so slowly that they are unable to understand the very sentence they just read.

 Poor numerical fluency has the same negative effect in mathematics.
 When the child’s numerical ability is lacking, they struggle to solve multi-part math problems.
 Numerical fluency is the ability to work fluidly with numbers in a variety of mathematical situations.
 Kids competent with numeracy have the ability to hold a multi-part problem in their working memory, use their skills to resolve each part, and solve the problem as a whole.

 Numerate students are capable of solving multi-step math problems – and importantly – evaluating the reasonableness of the solution.
 For example:

-Dustin saves pictures in a 4 page photo album.
+Joseph saves pictures in a 4 page photo album.
 He has 102 pictures in the album – 28 pictures on the first page, and 23 pictures on each of the last two pages.
-How many pictures are on the second page of Dustin’s photo album?
+How many pictures are on the second page of Joseph’s photo album?